vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 </script>
 ```

-Since imports are asynchronous vComet components properties and functions are declare dynamically and in order to ensure they are accessible we need use a `onCreated` callback.
+Since imports are asynchronous eon components properties and functions are declare dynamically and in order to ensure they are accessible we need use a `onCreated` callback.

 ```[html]
 <script>